AmmS7/AmmS7/README.md

 # Hello, I'm Antonio
 <a href="https://www.linkedin.com/in/ant%C3%B3nio-miguel-mendes-sousa-5a3b04345/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-**AmmS7/AmmS7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Welcome to my GitHub repository!
+I'm a cybersecurity enthusiast with a passion for learning and solving real-world security problems.
+This repository is a collection of my hands-on projects, skills, and research that I’ve developed during my journey into the cybersecurity field.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on My Google Cybersecurity certificate
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...